signalfx/lambda-nodejs/README.md

 You can use this document to add a SignalFx wrapper to your AWS Lambda for Node.js.

-The SignalFx Node.js Lambda Wrapper wraps around an AWS Lambda Node.js function handler, which allows metrics to be sent to SignalFx.
+The SignalFx Node.js Lambda Wrapper wraps around an AWS Lambda Node.js function handler, which allows metrics and traces to be sent to SignalFx.

 At a high-level, to add a SignalFx Node.js Lambda wrapper, you can:
    * Package the code yourself; or